-Reflections are everywhere – mirrors, puddles, windows – yet despite being commonplace, they’re still fascinating to photograph.
-Some of the most striking photos of cities, landscapes, and beaches include a reflection, such as city lights or a mountain reflected in a lake.
+We can find reflections everywhere, in mirrors, puddles, windows, and even smart phones.
+Yet, despite being commonplace, they’re still fascinating to photograph.
+Some of the most striking reflection photography includes watery landscapes, such as city lights or a mountain reflected in a lake.

 For this reason, some of the best photos of reflections are captured in the early morning or evening, when the sun is half-hidden on the horizon.
 Then, you’ll get fantastic colors in the sky as well as great lighting for a reflection.
 You can also try shooting reflections on cloudy days when there’s enough light but no direct sunlight.